SosnoviyBor/CourseWerk-y5-s1/readme.md

 __Configs update only on Layman's launch!__

-1. Run the program with `py main.py` command.
-Layman's icon in your icon bar will appear.
+1. Run Layman with `py main.py` command.
+2. Pick your layout option in Layman.
-2. Select text you want to translate and hit `Alt + B` keys.
+3. Select text you want to translate and hit `Alt + B` keys.

+__`Auto` layout works only with different alphabets!__ And supports only 2 layouts per time.

-3. ? ? ?
+4. ? ? ?
-4. Profit!
+5. Profit!

 ## Todo
 - Config verifier and default config generator
-- Layout autodetect for cyr/lat
 - CI/CD
 - Implement autostart
 - Linux support